 Some of the primary goals of processing are to:

 - Discern, at an item level, exactly what data is found in a certain source.

 - Record all item-level metadata as it existed prior to processing.

 - Enable defensible reduction of data by selecting only items that are appropriate to move forward to review.

-Note: The Relativity Processing Console is a desktop application for Relativity on-premises only that lets you control complex processing jobs on a granular level.
+Note: The Relativity Processing Console is a desktop application for Relativity Server only that lets you control complex processing jobs on a granular level.
 The RPC allows power processing users to extend the full capabilities of Relativity Processing.

 This page contains the following information: